elomasney/Spill-the-Beau-Tea/TESTING.md

 - Average rating stars displaying correct star value for average rating

 **Fix**
-- Fixed the issue by:
+- After liasing with tutor support, I was able to fix the issue by:
     - Setting a variable using Jinja `{% set count = (5 - rating.average|int) if ".5" not in rating.average|string else (4 - rating.average|int) %}`
     - Using for loop to iterate through stars in range 1-5 `{% for star in range(rating.average|int) %}`
     - Including half stars for .5 values `{% if ".5" in rating.average|string %}`